benjamin-heasly/pyramid/README.md

 ## Read Sources

-Pyramid can read data from various sources and synthesize these to suite a given experiment / paradigm.
+Pyramid can read data from various sources and synthesize these to suit a given experiment / paradigm.
 As of writing (June 2024), Pyramid supports:

  - CSV files